JIITODC/JODC-TEAM/README.md

 We conduct talks, workshops, activities, one-to-one sessions and dev-sprints to mentor students.
 We encourage them to volunteer for open source projects and organisations and participate in open source initiatives such as Google Summer of Code and Outreachy to become better developers and for the betterment of open source.

-Join us at our [Facebook group](https://www.facebook.com/groups/jiitodc/permalink/625576687984277/) and [Discord server](https://discord.gg/yETyUJb) to connect with us and get to know about all our upcoming activities.

 ---

 ## Team structure since the 2020-2021 session: